TheAcharya/MarkerData-Website/docs/User Guide/Databases.md

 ![Create Notion Profile](/assets/md-database-settings_01.png)

 !!!info Info
-For Notion Profile, users must utilise the provided Notion's [Marker Data Template](/user-guide/databases/#notion-template).
+For Notion Profile, it is imperative to underscore that users are mandated to utilise the provided Notion's [Marker Data Template](/user-guide/databases/#notion-template).
 !!!

 1. Click on the `+` button to Create Database Profile.